jlawyerorg/j-lawyer-developer-quickstart/README.md

 ### Deploy the server

-* once the build ran successfully, take j-lawyer-server.ear from j-lawyer-org/j-lawyer-server/dist/ and put it in wildfly-26.1.3.Final/standalone/deployments - this will install the server binaries
+* once the build ran successfully, take j-lawyer-server.ear from j-lawyer-org/j-lawyer-server/dist/ and put it in wildfly-26.1.3.Final/standalone/deployments - this will install the server binaries.
+Scripts deploy.sh and deploy-windows.sh will take care of this.
 * Linux / macOS: launch the server with: sh wildfly-26.1.3.Final/bin/standalone.sh -c standalone.xml -b 0.0.0.0 (or start it from within the IDE, in the "Services" tab under "Servers")
 * Windows: launch the server with: wildfly-26.1.3.Final/bin/standalone -c standalone.xml -b 0.0.0.0 (or start it from within the IDE, in the "Services" tab under "Servers")
 * run 'java -jar j-lawyer-client.jar' in j-lawyer-org/j-lawyer-client/dist to run the client (or start it from within the IDE, by right-clicking "j-lawyer-client" projekt and choosing "Run")